zaphosting/docs/en/vserver_linux_openvpn.md

 ---
 id: vserver_linux_openvpn
-title: VPS: Install OpenVPN on server
+title: VPS Install OpenVPN on server
 description: Information on how to install and set up OpenVPN on your VPS from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: OpenVPN
 ---